Click the FREE DOWNLOAD button.

 The next screen is the Choose download and install locations.
 Unity takes around 15GB to install the basic components.
 Be sure to choose a download and install location that is appropriate for your PC/Mac.
 For example, my C drive is a bit on the small side, so I have moved the download to D:/Downloads and D:/Unity, as shown in the next screenshot.

-Click Next > (yet again) when your ready.
+Click Next > (yet again) when you’re ready.
 Accept the license agreements and click Next > once more.

-The download and install time will vary greatly depending upon the speed of your internet connection.
+The download and install time will vary greatly depending on the speed of your internet connection.
 Wait while Unity does its thing.

 Click Finish to run Unity 5 for the first time.